kennyquast/Boringproxy-client_docker/README.md

 The Dockerfile will create a docker for you.
 You can get boringproxy from the official repository (https://github.com/boringproxy/boringproxy/releases)

-Once you have these files in the same folder you can build and run the docker

 run the following to get up and running (replacing <VARIABLE> with the correct info for your server)

 # Building the Docker